a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 The recipient of this alert is the recipient of the modified alert.

-.. warning:: If the alert has no recipient, alert is sent to email set in ``Notify admin for alerts to review`` alert.
+.. note:: If the alert has no recipient, alert is sent to email set in ``Notify admin for alerts to review`` alert.

-.. admonition:: Do not forget

-   Cautiously set recipient as ``$result.email$`` removed to comply with AppInspect rules.

 **Search query steps:**